 Welcome to Puerto José Banús, which is usually referred to Puerto Banús, a luxury marina and shopping area by property developer José Banús in 1970.
 At only 37 acres in size in surface area, Puerto Banús has over 5 million visitors yearly so clearly they’re not coming to sit on dry land exclusively.

-Let’s just say that on a sunny day this is where you’d want to be to be seen, to see others, and to enjoy great food, drink, and to people watch.
+Let’s just say that on a sunny day this is where you’d want to be seen, to see others, and to enjoy great food, drink, and to people watch.
 With berths for 915 boats and luxury yachts, you’re bound to see someone rich and famous or at least someone in something fancy on the water or on land.
 Yes, you’ll definitely see Ferraris and Lamborghinis while you’re here.

 TSG Tip: Here’s how I know how this place is pricey.
 We sat down at a little restaurant and took a peek at the menu where a simple cocktail like a rum and coke was €18.